 Cliffside

-Cliffside: bluff proximity and east-end house value
+Cliffside: larger lots, bluff access, and east-end value

 72